acbsp/bonafide.guru/en/contents.rst

 to another*.
 This is identified *parampara*.
 However if we take into consideration philosophy of "*guru-tattva*" which is imposed by ISKCON “gurus” it becomes evident that it disagrees with above stated.
-It turns out that after Srila Prabhupada there are 80 "sections" simultaneously instead of common “one”.
+It turns out that after |SP| there are 80 "sections" simultaneously instead of common “one”.
 Excuse me, but this is already a bunch of grapes rather than chain of *parampara*.
 This totally disagrees with that very tradition which they love to refer to when it is useful for them.

-*Srila Prabhupada says*: "One should act according to the order of `Kṛṣṇa <http://vedabase.net/k/krsna>`__.
+*|SP| says*: "One should act according to the order of `Kṛṣṇa <http://vedabase.net/k/krsna>`__.
 This is a very important point.
 That order of `Kṛṣṇa <http://vedabase.net/k/krsna>`__ comes through disciplic succession from the **bona fide** spiritual master.
 Therefore